mcmonkeyprojects/SwarmUI/src/BuiltinExtensions/DynamicThresholding/README.md

 # Dynamic Thresholding

-StableSwarmUI extension that implements support for [Dynamic Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding), built in by default to Swarm.
+SwarmUI extension that implements support for [Dynamic Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding), built in by default to Swarm.

 Dynamic Thresholding is a technique that allows for generating at very large CFG Scale values without the image burning.